Photon emissions from Kerr equatorial geodesic orbits: PEP and MOB for emitters on different orbits

-Next we consider the general marginal (anti-)plunging [(anti-)$\M{MP}$] and trapped ($\M{MT}$) emitters which have $l_s=l^u(E_s)$.
-The results of $P(r_s)$ and $z_\mob(r_s)$ depend on the black hole spin $a$ and the emitter energy $E_s$.
-In Fig.~\ref{fig:mp} we show the results of $P(r_s)$ and $z_\mob(r_s)$ for general marginal emitters with $E_s=1$ for several $a$.
-Note that, as long as we focus on the near horizon region, the behaviors of PEP and MOB for all marginal [both (anti-)$\M{MP}$ and $\M{MT}$] emitters are similar (see Fig.~\ref{fig:mptTogether} and the second row of Fig.~\ref{fig:ptbd}).
-We can see that inside the unstable double root $r_\ast$, the overall feature of $P(r_s)$ and $z_\mob(r_s)$ for general marginal emitters are similar to those for $\M{MT}_\isco$ emitters (see Fig.~\ref{fig:mtisco}).
-We also note that the PEP curves for ingoing marginal emitters inside/outside $r_\ast$ connect to their outgoing counter partners outside/inside $r_\ast$ smoothly.
 In the following, we focus on ingoing marginal emitters.
-We find that $P_{,i}(r_s)$ decreases monotonically as $r_s$ decreases outside of the double root $r_\ast$ towards the horizon.
-In particular, we note that $P_{,i}(r_s)$ decreases slowly before $r_s$ crossing the double root $r_\ast$, while after it crossing the double root $P_{,i}(r_s)$ suddenly decreases much rapidly.
+We find that $P_{,i}(r_s)$ decreases monotonically as $r_s$ decreases from outside of the double root $r_\ast$ towards the horizon.
+In particular, we note that $P_{,i}(r_s)$ decreases slowly when $r_s>r_\ast$, while $P_{,i}(r_s)$ suddenly decreases much rapidly when $r_H<r_s<r_\ast$.
 In addition, $z_{\mob,i}(r_s)$ increases monotonically as $r_s$ is decreased from outside of $r_\ast$ until reaching $r_s^\prime\in(r_p,r_\ast)$, while as $r_s$ is continued to decrease from $r_s^\prime$ towards horizon $z_{\mob,i}(r_s)$ decreases rapidly.
-These features indicate a great sign that a bright image of a marginal ingoing (``plunging'') emitter will fade away quickly once it crosses the unstable double root (which is located inside the ISCO).
+These features indicate that one could see the image of a marginal ingoing (``plunging'') emitter until it reaching the position of the unstable double root (which is located inside the ISCO).
 This signature becomes even more striking for emitters on prograde orbits of high-spin black holes.
 In Fig.~\ref{fig:mptTogether}, we show the results of $P(r_s)$ and $z_\mob(r_s)$ for both (anti-)$\M{MP}$ and $\M{MT}$ emitters with various $E_s$ for $a=0.5$.
 We find that as $E_s$ is increased from $E_{\isco\pm}$ for the marginal emitters ($\M{MT}$ for $E_\isco <E_s<1$ and $\M{MP}$ for $E_s\geq1$), the PEP and MOB curves move towards smaller radius and the PEP/MOB value at the double root $r_\ast$ decreases/increases.
 In the near-horizon region $r_H<r_s\lesssim r_\ast$, both $P_{,i}(r_s)$ and $z_{\mob,i}(r_s)$ for emitters with larger $E_s$ decrease faster than those with smaller $E_s$.
 Moreover, we always have $P_{,i}(r_\ast)>1/2$ as $E_s$ tends to infinity.
 Therefore, we conclude that the above typical observational feature of marginal ``plunging'' emitters is more noticeable for emitters with large $E_s$.